pivotal-cf/reconfigure-pipeline/README.md

 [The Github incident in October 2016](https://github.com/blog/2273-incident-report-inadvertent-private-repository-disclosure) that allowed cloning private repos belonging to other users demonstrated the dangers of keeping credentials in git repositories.
 For this reason, many teams created tooling, usually in the form of shell scripts, that pulls credentials from LastPass using the LastPass CLI and feeds them into fly or [BOSH](https://bosh.io/).

+Some of these tools work by storing the entire pipeline, or every credential in a pipeline, in one or a few notes in LastPass.
+Not only does this lead to unnecessary overhead in maintaining these complex YAML documents using an editor that wasn't built for this purpose, but it also discourages good credential hygiene.

 reconfigure-pipeline was built to avoid duplication of work while ensuring the security of credentials.
+It encourages using the appropriate types in LastPass, while preserving backwards compatibility with tooling that is in use today.

 ## Installation

+### Prerequisites

+To use reconfigure-pipeline, you need to have the LastPass CLI and fly installed on your system and in your `PATH`.

+### Binary Releases

-The latest binary release can be found [here](https://github.com/pivotal-cf/reconfigure-pipeline/releases).
+The latest binary release for macOS and Linux can be found [here](https://github.com/pivotal-cf/reconfigure-pipeline/releases).

-To install from source:
+### Installing From Source

 ```
 go get -u github.com/pivotal-cf/reconfigure-pipeline